 Screening FAQ for LGBTI people

-These barriers could be anything from previous poor experiences in healthcare, through to a fear that they may have to ‘come out’ in the process.
+Our research identified the following barriers to screening for LGBTI people: previous experiences of discrimination in healthcare, lack of representation in promotional materials, staff lack of knowledge, fear that they may have to ‘come out’ in the process.

 These barriers not only impact negatively on a person’s experience and choice, but can also deter an individual from accessing routine screening due to lack of awareness, or fear of the ignorance or discrimination they may encounter.